BUSHIDO APPLICATIONS IN MODERN TIMES

 Midnight Eye Interview: Takeshi Kitano

 In this interview, Takeshi Kitano discusses how he updated the story of Zatoichi for modern times.
+The Zatoichi series often featured stories that explored the shortcomings of the code of bushido, and how the Yakuza also followed the code in their own way.

 "The Meaning of Martial Arts Training: A Conversation with Sawada Hanae", from the book Koryu Bujutusu: Classical Warrior Traditions of Japan edited by Diane Skoss